- Protecting constitutional rights for four decades.

 - Tried over 150 jury trials.

-- Receives the highest rating, AV, from the preeminent legal rating service, Martindale-Hubble.
+- Receives the highest rating, AV, from the preeminent legal rating service, Martindale-Hubbell.

 - Has been named to Best Lawyers in America in every edition since its inception over 30 years ago.